egordm/boosters/docs/analysis/src_audit.md

 # src/ and tests/ critical audit

-Generated: 2025-12-13
+Generated: 2025-12-13 (updated post-RFC-0028)

-This is a **critical audit** of the crate layout and the test suite: what’s valuable, what’s superficial, what’s missing, and where the current test strategy is robust vs fragile.
+This is a **critical audit** of the crate layout and the test suite: what's valuable, what's superficial, what's missing, and where the current test strategy is robust vs fragile.

 Scope: